-a.
-Prepay/Billing:

-- One month's estimated billing, using the same methodology, will be estimated to initiate the first payment, using the appropriate rate schedule and assuming a minimum 80% load factor, based on the maximum potential load at the location given the distribution system infrastructure, transformer size, and customer panel size. - If an acceptable load development plan has been provided to the District, the prepay amount may be calculated based on the loads provided in the plan.

-- Subsequent prepay amounts will be based on the previous month's actual usage, or customer load development plan, if provided. - The prepayment for the subsequent month must be paid by the 25th of each month. - Actual usage for the previous month will be calculated on the first of each subsequent month. - The difference between the prepayment and actual usage, if a debit balance, must be paid by the 25th of the month. - A credit balance will be applied to the next month's prepayment.
+- a.
+Prepay/Billing: - One month's estimated billing, using the same methodology, will be estimated to initiate the first payment, using the appropriate rate schedule and assuming a minimum 80% load factor, based on the maximum potential load at the location given the distribution system infrastructure, transformer size, and customer panel size. - If an acceptable load development plan has been provided to the District, the prepay amount may be calculated based on the loads provided in the plan. - Subsequent prepay amounts will be based on the previous month's actual usage, or customer load development plan, if provided. - The prepayment for the subsequent month must be paid by the 25th of each month. - Actual usage for the previous month will be calculated on the first of each subsequent month. - The difference between the prepayment and actual usage, if a debit balance, must be paid by the 25th of the month. - o A credit balance will be applied to the next month's prepayment. - Customer must enter into a Payment Terms/Hold Harmless Agreement with the District.